section-engineering-education/engineering-education/content/articles/getting-started-with-burpsuite/index.md

 Firstly, we need to install a browser extension called `Foxy Proxy`.

-Note: My choice of browser for this article is Mozilla Firefox, so i'll be adding the [Foxy Proxy](https://addons.mozilla.org/en-US/firefox/addon/foxyproxy-standard/) extension to the browser.
+> Note: I'm using Mozilla Firefox, so I'll be adding the [Foxy Proxy](https://addons.mozilla.org/en-US/firefox/addon/foxyproxy-standard/) extension to the browser.

 Click `Add to Firefox` to install the extension.